[Formerly Sec. 31-308(b) and Sec. 31-308(d)]

 Bilotta v.
 Connecticut Natural Gas Corp., 4106 CRB-1-99-8 (October 5, 2000).

 CRB affirmed trier’s award of 200 weeks of discretionary benefits for a 1973 injury.
 Chronic pain in territory of ilioinguinal nerve and scrotum severely limited claimant’s physical activities, and was not duplicative of permanency to left leg.
 Trier entitled to consider “whole-person” ratings in calculating percentage of loss of organ, or loss of use of its function, even though award itself cannot be for whole-person disability.
 Benefit award was consistent with the law, though trier should have better articulated reasons for his findings given discretionary nature of award.
 See also Bilotta, § 31-300, § 31-301.
 Factual findings.
-Prior decision in Bilotta, 3536 CRB-1-97-2 (May 26, 1998), § 31-308(a), § 31-308(b).
+Prior decision at Bilotta, 3536 CRB-1-97-2 (May 26, 1998), § 31-308(a), § 31-308(b).

 Mahoney v.
 Bill Mann Tree Service, 4095 CRB-4-99-8 (August 10, 2000), aff’d, 67 Conn.
 App.
 134 (2001).

 Claimant has burden of establishing permanency rating to body part.
 CRB affirmed trier’s finding that, on remand, the record contained no credible evidence establishing such a percentage.
 See also, Mahoney, § 31-308a.
-Prior decision in Mahoney, 16 Conn.
+Prior decision at Mahoney, 16 Conn.
 Workers’ Comp.
 Rev. Op.
 17, 3025 CRB-4-95-3 (October 4, 1996), § 31-294d, § 31-298.

 Carlson v.
 Waste Conversion Technologies, 4035 CRB-3-99-4 (May 24, 2000).